RyanQuey/java-podcast-processor/README.md

 See README files in subdirectories for how to setup and use this tool (though some are out of date).

 For the related Zeppelin notebooks, see [here](https://github.com/RyanQuey/dse-zeppelin-notebooks).
+For Airflow DAGs source code, see [here](https://github.com/RyanQuey/airflow-with-podcasts).

 ![image](https://github.com/RyanQuey/java-podcast-processor/raw/master/screenshots/wh_Podcast%20Analysis%20Tool.png)